Mystro256/wiisxr/README.md

 - Fix gcc build warnings (see build.log for details).
 Not sure how much the punned pointers will effect optimization, but no warnings is always better than any at all IMHO.
 - Update with any code from pcsxr (Take as much as possible from pcsxr development... unfortunately the wii is limited and some things cannot be ported: http://pcsxr.codeplex.com).
 As well, most the focus of their development is for x86, leaving not much to take for PPC/Wii.
 Any fixes can be ported to PCSXR if desired or applicable as well.
-- Improve plugins (perhaps replace them?)... e.g. cdrmooby28 has some optimization and possible heap issues.
-As well, maybe an opengl plugin can be ported to gx (with the help of something like gl2gx), and a sound plugin with the help of a SDL layer (or ported?).
+- Improve plugins (perhaps replace them?)... e.g. cdrmooby28 has some optimization and possible memory issues.
+As well, maybe an opengl plugin can be ported to gx (with the help of something like gl2gx, WIP see gxrender branch), and a sound plugin with the help of a SDL layer (or ported?).
 - A new GUI with libwiigui, and in turn remove all the Gamecube specific code, to simplify things.
 It will be easier to change, update and fix.
-Plus it's all draw with gx (not sure how wiisx gui works TBH) and doesn't have unmaintainable assembly code.
+Plus it doesn't involve having unmaintainable assembly code.
 It seems like everything breaks in the GUI when I change minor things, so this maybe a necessity... it maybe somewhere in the assembly that's messing things up.
 - More controller support, i.e. gamecube, hid, etc... the wii u pro controller is supported but very buggy.

 Don't forget to fork me if you want to contribute! :)